chaos-genius/chaosgenius-docs/docs/Data_Sources_Catalog/aws_athena.md

 # AWS Athena

-To connect BigQuery as a data source, you will need the following information:
+To connect AWS Athena as a data source, you will need the following information:

 -   AWS Access Key ID
 -   AWS Secret Access Key